Created by Heather Yaxley PhD

 Following 10+ years in motor industry PR (in-house and consultancy roles), I became a self-employed hybrid practitioner-academic-educator-consultant in 2000.

-An experienced and qualified trainer, I teach the Chartered Institute for Public Relations qualfications with PR Academy (I’m a CIPR Accredited Practitioner and CIPR Fellow), and am a part-time lecturer in public relations at Bournemouth University and London College of Communications.
+An experienced and qualified trainer, I teach the Chartered Institute for Public Relations qualfications with PR Academy (I’m a CIPR Accredited Practitioner and CIPR Fellow).
+I have also loved working as a part-time lecturer in public relations at Bournemouth University and London College of Communications.

-I am also a director and general secretary of the Motor Industry Public Affairs Association (MIPAA) Limited, which comprises 400+ professional communicators in this dynamic sector.
+I am a director and the general secretary of the Motor Industry Public Affairs Association (MIPAA) Limited, which comprises 400+ professional communicators in this dynamic sector.

 My consultancy work includes helping Lions Clubs International Great Britain and Ireland develop communications, PR and marketing activities, including website and social media presence.

 The concept of Green Banana is a meme for kaizen, or continous improvement – derived from the saying: “If you’re green, you’re growing”.

 I blog here – and at PR Conversations (Top Inkybee PR blog for relevance – this blog also ranked highly).
 My key topics are public relations, educational issues, PR history and career development.
 I’m passionate about connections, career agency and taking a pro-active approach to accelerated, active & sustainable learning.